dmitriytat/jedi-validate/README.md

     });
 ```

-You can recollect data of all form or just input by name.
-Method return new data.
+You can recollect data from the entire form or just by input name.
+The method returns new data.

 ```
 validator.collect(); // all form